TheCloudGuyOrg/Music_is_Life/README.md

     - DeleteItemCommand

 ## Project Requirements
+- Setup DynamoDB
     - setup test code using Mocha for DynamoDB
+    - Add DynamoDB Error Checks
     - Move Session Data into DynamoDB
 - S3 Deep Dive with A Cloud Guru
+    - Add S3 Error Checks
     - connect DynamoDB and S3 API's to work as a unit
     - Implement Exponential Backup
 - Cloudformation Deep Dive with A Cloud Guru